OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 ## Complexity Analysis

-The models for our complexity analysis can be found {{ repo_link('examples/xopera-pruning/stats', 'here') }}.
+The templates for our complexity analysis can be found {{ repo_link('examples/xopera-pruning/stats', 'here') }}.

 ## Logs

-This deployment is also executed in our integration pipeline which is executed once a week.
+This deployment is also executed in our integration pipeline, which is executed once a week.
 The logs of the corresponding GitHub action job run can be accessed [here](https://github.com/OpenTOSCA/opentosca-vintner/actions/workflows/night.yaml){target=_blank}.
 Relevant steps start with "UNFURL-ARTIFACTS".
 Note, a GitHub account is required to access these logs.